ibanFR/semantic-versioning-kata/docs/index.md

 # Semantic Versioning Learning Hour
 {: .no_toc }

+Learn how to apply Semantic Versioning to automate software releases by working through the [Lift Button](
+{% link _explanation/lift-button.md %}) Kata.
+{: .fs-6 .fw-300 }

+This Learning Hour will help you understand versioning principles and integrate them into your development workflow.

 ## Table of Contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-Learn how to apply Semantic Versioning (SemVer) to automate software releases by working through the [Lift Button](
-{% link _explanation/lift-button.md %})
-Kata.

-This Learning Hour will help you understand versioning principles and integrate them into your development workflow.

-## Session Outline

-* 5 min connect: How are version numbers assigned for your software?
-* 5 min concept: Semantic Versioning Specification
-* 10 min concept: Semantic Release
-* 20 min concrete: Release initial features for Lift Button
-* 15 min concrete: Release a BREAKING CHANGE for Lift Button
-* 5 min conclusions: What are the benefits of releasing on every commit?

-## Connect: How are version numbers assigned for your software?
+## Connect: How are version numbers assigned for your software? - 5 min

 Discuss with the group how version numbers are currently assigned in your projects.
 Are they done manually or automatically?
 What challenges have you faced with versioning?

-## Concept: Semantic Versioning Specification
+## Concept: Semantic Versioning Specification - 5 min

 [Semantic Versioning] (SemVer) is a versioning scheme that consist in Simple set of rules and requirements that dictate how version numbers are assigned and incremented for software releases.